BaekTree/OSS_Team/README.md

 This Application takes list of country names in a json file.
 It parses the text into tokens and displays the following functions respectively:

-  1 : Display the parsed tokens - prints out the parsed tokens on the screen
+  **1 : Display the parsed tokens** - prints out the parsed tokens on the screen
-  2 : Search country information by country names - information of the country selected by user is displayed
+  **2 : Search country information by country names** - information of the country selected by user is displayed
-  3 : List the country names according to the continent- country names according to the continent selected by user is               displayed.
+  **3 : List the country names according to the continent** - country names according to the continent selected by user is               displayed.
-  4 : List country names according to GDP ranking - ranking of the countries according to GDP is displayed
+  **4 : List country names according to GDP ranking** - ranking of the countries according to GDP is displayed
-  5 : Test your Knowledge (Quiz)- Capital/Country quiz of 10 questions
+  **5 : Test your Knowledge (Quiz)** - Capital/Country quiz of 10 questions

 ## Why is this project useful?